Find It Locally

 The Employee Retention Credits (ERC) are tax credits funded by the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act to incentivize and enable employers keep their workers on payroll.
 Note that businesses cannot take advantage of both the ERC and the Paycheck Protection Program – these two programs are mutually exclusive – so be sure to compare these programs before utilizing them to assess which (if either) of them will best meet your needs.

-The ERC offers a “fully refundable” tax credit for eligible employers that equals 50% of qualified wages that are paid from 3/13/20 to 12/31/20.
-Qualified wages are capped at $10,000 per employee, so the maximum credit an employer can receive per employee is $5,000.
+As of the start of 2021, the ERC offers a “fully refundable” tax credit for eligible employers that equals 70% of qualified wages.
+Qualified wages include up to $10,000 per employee per quarter for each of the first two quarters of 2021, so the maximum credit an employer can receive per employee in 2021 is $14,000.
 The credit is taken on the employer portion of social security taxes, but if the credit is greater than social security taxes owed, the remaining amount will simply be paid directly (aka “fully refunded”) to employers.

 Businesses are eligible to take this credit during any quarter in which either of the following conditions apply: